Kerala Express: History

-The Kerala Express was introduced in 1977 as a split train named Kerala–Karnataka (KK) Express.
+The Kerala Express was introduced in 1977 as a split train named Karnataka–Kerala (KK) Express.
 The composition of Karnataka–Kerala Express has been increased from 14 coaches to 21 coaches with effect from 29 January 1981.

 Kerala Exp briefly also had a link portion to Mangalore between 1987 and 1992, where a portion of this train used to bifurcate/amalgamate at Palakkad Junction.
 It was Christined 2625/2626A Link Mangala Exp.
 This arrangement continued until Mangala Exp was made an independent train in 1993.
 That train is now the Mangala-Lakshadweep Express.

 The train is running with LHB rakes with effect from 4 November 2018.